 A supplementary video feed allows the remote user to see the attached board and it’s local environment, strengthening the connection between the player and the original host hardware.

 As an experimental prototype, VR SuperGun attempts to bridge the gap in-between the authenticity and tangibility of experiencing arcade gameplay through original hardware and in situated space around the arcade cabinet, netplay, and the gameplay spectatorship afforded through livestreaming.

 In the context of game art and media art it uses the material of the JAMMA hardware interface to explore the boundaries of interfacing with the complete arcade machine through remote digital means, providing a meditation on the physicality of hardware both in its form and situated environment, alongside the representational experience of these aspects through software.

-The VR Arcade SuperGun prototype set up in desktop mode using a flat display.
+An early version of the VR SuperGun prototype set up in desktop mode using a flat display.

 This prototype uses A-Frame WebVR as a delivery platform, bringing network connectivity to the JAMMA arcade standard.
 Live video stream from the connected JAMMA game PCB is presented as the screen texture on a 3d representation of an arcade machine using, thus reconstituting the physical form of the coin-operated cabinet in the digital space of the web browser.

 Latest update to my VR SuperGun project, an exploded view of the virtual arcade cabinet with Capcom’s Ghosts ‘N Goblins playable in a web browser, streaming direct from a JAMMA arcade board, built in @aframevr WebVR https://t.co/7PAQIX4hWX pic.twitter.com/xIzNr9Eoyg